Statistical Arbitrage in Rank Space: Formulation

+where $\gamma$ is the risk-aversion factor.
+We show a schematic for our DNNs architecture in \autoref{fig: schematic_NN_architecture} with architecture and implementation details in Appendix \ref{sec: dnn_details}.

+For comparison, we benchmark the DNN performance against a classical parametric model based on Ornstein-Uhlenbeck (OU) process\cite{avellaneda2010statistical, yeo2017risk}, with the model formulation and execution details in Appendix \ref{sec: ou_process}.

-\subsection{intraday rebalancing}
+\subsection{Intraday rebalancing}

-Notably, the portfolio weights calculated in the rank space are assigned to artificial financial instruments that yield rank returns in continuous-time limits.
-For practical implementation, it is necessary to convert these portfolio weights into stock-based portfolios.\\\\ A natural approach is to assign the portfolio weights with correspondence between ranks and names at the end of each trading day and hold the portfolio throughout the following trading day,
+The portfolio weights calculated in the rank space are assigned to artificial financial instruments that yield rank returns in continuous-time limits defined in \eqref{eq: def_return_rank}.
+To make the constructed portfolio practically implementable, it is necessary to convert these portfolio weights into stock-based portfolios in name space.
+To address the issue, we propose an intraday rebalancing mechanism.